singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ module load python/3.9.2-slim

-If the module executable as a conflict with something already loaded, it will tell you, and it's up to you to unload the conflicting modules before you try loading again.
+If the module executable has a conflict with something already loaded, it will tell you, and it's up to you to unload the conflicting modules before you try loading again.
 If you want to quickly see commands that are supported, use module
 help: